Clinical Physio Pilates

 How is it different?

-At Clinical Physio, you can choose between 1-on-1 sessions or a group class with a maximum of 4 participants.
+At Clinical Physio, you can choose your level of supervision, between private 1 on 1, up to a class of 4.

-You will first undergo a full, 1-Hour assessment with a Clinical Pilates Instructor and Physiotherapist, Jessica Findlay or Mikaela Rifkin.
+You will first undergo a full, 1-Hour assessment with a Clinical Pilates Instructor and Physiotherapist, Jessica Findlay, Hannah Campbell, Maya Patel, Mikaela Rifkin or Kurt Walker.

 For private and Clinical Rehab classes, your exercises will then be prescribed based on the findings of the physiotherapy assessment, which are aligned with your functional goals.